Experience the thrill of a cageless encounter in a safe, professional environment with these sleek open ocean sharks.

 You can view our calendar here for upcoming trip dates.
 We are constantly updating and adding more trips, so feel free to request a date.
 If none of these dates work for you, another option is to privately charter the boat for a day of your choosing.
-You can bring up to 5 total divers and have your own private blue/mako shark trip!
 For more information on private charters, please contact us.

 How long is the expedition?

 We will board around 10 am in the morning, and return to the dock by 6 pm. depending on the guests and conditions we could be back at a different time.

 - Seasickness medicine – we strongly recommend taking seasickness medicine as a precautionary measure.
 Take some the night before to get it in your system, and then take a full dose well before boarding the boat.

 We provide gear, including wetsuit 7mm, mask, snorkel, fins, weight and weight belt.
 You are welcome to bring your own if you would like.